- Travel Articles

 To optimize the portability of a serious travel camera, consider APS-C sensor size or as small as 1-inch Type sensor (recommended here: BUY>CAMERAS).
 The archaic inch-sizing of sensors is clarified in the illustration and table below with relative sizes and millimeters.

 Recent digital sensor improvements have shrunk cameras and increased zoom ranges while preserving image quality.
 These days, evocative images can clearly be captured with most any decent camera, even as small as a good iPhone or Nokia Lumia smartphone.
-But if you ever want large prints, get a bigger camera.
+But if you ever want large prints and more control, get a bigger camera.
 For a given year of technological advance, a camera with physically bigger sensor area should tend to capture better image quality (by gathering more light), but at the cost of larger-diameter, bulkier lenses than a smaller-sensor camera system.

 In the illustration below, compare digital camera sensor sizes: full frame 35mm, APS-C, Micro Four Thirds, 1-inch, 1/1.7″ and 1/2.5” Type.